researchintegrity/copy-move-detection/README.md

 ## Acknowledgments

-The core PatchMatch algorithm and utility functions used in this project were implemented by the **Image Processing Research Group of University Federico II of Naples ('GRIP-UNINA')**.
+The core PatchMatch algorithm and utility functions used in this project were implemented by the **Image Processing Research Group of University Federico II of Naples ('GRIP-UNINA')**  and are based on the research work from Cozzolino et al. ([10.1109/TIFS.2015.2455334](https://doi.org/10.1109/TIFS.2015.2455334)).
+It's LICENSE does not allow commercial usage of this method.

 ## Citation